 “In the short to medium term, small businesses will need to think about what Brexit means for them, and consider the impact on their strategy and future growth when making forward-looking disclosures,” advises Bobby Chadha, Senior Product Manager at Intuit UK.
 “Small business owners will need to follow the events closely to ensure they are aware of the impact that triggering Article 50 will have on financial reporting.

 “However, one impending change that UK small businesses will need to start preparing for right now is the impact of Making Tax Digital, which will see HMRC digitize the tax system by 2020.
 This looks set to be a major change for all small businesses and accountants alike.
 Yet it’s important that they don’t panic.
 The new system will be implemented in stages from April 2018 to 2020, so they will have plenty of time to adapt to these changes and feel confident managing their finances and taxes online.”

 Choose the right cloud accounting software

 It’s hard to imagine how Brexit won’t have an impact on small business accounting.
 But even if it doesn’t, it’s important that you research cloud-based software in order to take your taxes to the digital side.
 UK accounting software such as Clear Books, Kashflow, and others can help you manage your finances on any internet-connected device.
 They also help you adapt to off-the-cuff changes.

-There are several things to consider when choosing UK accounting software for your small business.
-These components include features, integrations with other business software, mobile capabilities, and more.
-Click the button below for a checklist that explains what to look for when choosing accounting software.
+You should keep several things in mind while shopping for UK accounting software.
+These include which features you need most for your small business, integrations with other business software, mobile capabilities, and more.
+Click the button below for a checklist to help you balance the books throughout Brexit and beyond.